 5. Beautural 1800 Watt Double Layer Ceramic Soleplate

 The Beautural is a high powered 1800 watt steam iron with a unique double-layer and coated soleplate, This ensures even heat distribution while ironing.
 It has a conveniently located temperature button on the side of the iron so you can adjust the settings with one hand, and without having to stop ironing.
 Additionally, it’s digital display LCD screen makes it so easy to check heat settings at a glance and it’s incredibly well priced for its impressive performance.

 - Short 6 foot cord length

 6. Panasonic Multi-Directional Cordless Iron with Carry-case

-This is a good fit for quilting and sewing classes as well as home use.
+This steam iron is a good fit for quilting and sewing classes as well as home use.
 We also love the benefits of a carry case and a cordless iron… it’s a welcome convenience if you need something portable.
-The tapered front and back of the soleplate make ironing in any direction possible without even lifting your iron.
+The tapered front and back of the stainless steel soleplate make ironing in any direction possible without even lifting your iron.
 The cordless freedom makes ironing a pleasure and its super easy to rest the iron in its base between uses.
 Full Review

 - Cordless freedom and convenience